Anynomouss/grin-voucher/README.md

   * Air drop/Gift cards etc.

 * **Use case 2**
-  * Vouchers can be used as a user asynchronous "non-interactive" (NITX) transactions but should be considered as unsafe since there is no payment proofs for the sender of the voucher.
+  * Vouchers can be used as a user asynchronous "non-interactive" (NITX) transactions but  _**should be considered unsafe since there is no payment proofs for the sender of the voucher**_.
   * Sweeping happens via a transaction that only involves the receivers machine since the voucher contains the senders’ keys or a full wallet.
 The transaction therefore is asynchronous interactive (most would call this non-interactive) since the sender of the coins does not need to be online.
 Vouchers do not generate usable payment proofs for the sender and should therefore only be used for fun and small amounts.
 In summary ***grin vouchers are in no way intended to replace normal transactions!***.

  *  **Use case 3**